openstack/storlets/doc/source/storlets_installation_guide.rst

 ==========
 Below are the entries of interest of common.yml

+Special attention should be given to the swift user and group IDs.
+Make sure they are identical on all hosts and match what is defined in the common.yml file.

 ::

   # A cross nodes directory for Storlets internal usage.
 Must exist with the same name in all proxy and storage nodes.